Real-Time Dynamics in Two Dimensions with Tensor Network States via Time-Dependent Variational Monte Carlo: Introduction

 Despite the long development of PEPS \cite{cirac2021matrix}, their combination with tVMC for real-time dynamics has received virtually no attention, aside from our recent exploratory attempt in a simple setting \cite{wu2025accurate}.
 Here, we develop PEPS--tVMC systematically, analyze its structure, and demonstrate its ability to simulate large-scale 2D dynamics.
-Our approach builds on stochastic reconfiguration (SR)~\cite{SR1998}, identifies and removes the gauge redundancy of PEPS parameters, and exploits tensor locality to simplify and precondition the SR equations.
-After gauge removal, the SR equation exhibits remarkable numerical stability: the SR residual remains as low as $10^{-9}$ to $10^{-25}$ in the examples studied.
-The central message of this work is that by removing PEPS gauge freedom and exploiting locality, the tVMC equations become remarkably stable to solve, and that, as a result, PEPS—long viewed as difficult for real-time evolution—can in fact provide a powerful and controllable variational framework for 2D dynamics.
+Our approach builds on time-dependent Variational Monte Carlo ~\cite{tvmc1, tvmc2}.
+We identify two ways to remove gauge redundancies in PEPS dynamics: one in the standard TDVP form, and another one in its dual minSR form \cite{minsr}.
+After gauge removal, the TDVP equation exhibits remarkable numerical stability: the TDVP residual remains as low as $10^{-9}$ to $10^{-25}$ in the examples studied.
+As a result, PEPS—long viewed as difficult for real-time evolution—can in fact provide a powerful and controllable variational framework for 2D low-energy dynamics.
 This resolves long-standing challenges that have hindered dynamical simulations with PEPS since their introduction \cite{PEPS2004}.

-We illustrate the versatility of PEPS--tVMC through four physically motivated examples.
-First, we simulate the propagation of chiral edge modes in a Chern insulator and visualize their unidirectional boundary motion.
-Second, we track quantized charge transport in a fractional quantum Hall state, revealing the real-time flow of fractional charge.
-Third, we study vison dynamics in the Higgs phase of a $\Z_2$ lattice gauge theory, observing vison confinement in real time.
-Finally, we investigate superflow in interacting bosons around a local obstacle and observe signatures consistent with a critical velocity.
-All simulations are performed on $12\times 12$ or $13\times 13$ lattices with evolution times $T = 10$ to $12$, using a single GPU card.
-These examples illustrate that the method is not specialized to a single model class.
+We illustrate the versatility of PEPS--tVMC through six physically motivated examples, which illustrate that the method is not specialized to a single model class.

 The paper is organized as follows.
 In Sec.~\ref{sec:tvmc}, we review the tVMC framework and set up the notation.
 In Sec.~\ref{sec:sr_peps}, we analyze the structure of PEPS--tVMC and present the ingredients necessary for its stability and efficiency.
-In Sec.~\ref{sec:results}, we demonstrate the method through four representative examples.
-In Sec.~\ref{sec:discussion}, we summarize our findings and outline future directions.
+In Sec.~\ref{sec:results}, we demonstrate the method through six representative examples.
+In Sec.~\ref{sec:discussion} and \ref{sec:open}, we summarize our findings and outline future directions.